-Should specular type reflections be identified that exceed a reasonable disability glare and discomfort thresholds, additional elements such as fins should be included to mitigate sources of glare.
+Should specular type reflections be identified that exceed a reasonable disability glare and discomfort thresholds, additional elements (such as fins, or a similar suitable solution) should be included to mitigate sources of glare.

 Reason: To have a minimal impact on road users and users of the public domain.